gfrebello/pcnsim/docs/source/testing.rst

 This command generates a file in the `workloads` directory.

+.. note:: For more information on the commands and their options, check the :doc:`commands` section of the documentation.

 Running the Simulation
 ----------------------
 After generating the topology and workload, you can run PCNsim by opening the project on OMNET++ and running the simulation.